 Active Season: March Through October

 Groundhogs emerge from hibernation in late February or early March.
 Males immediately begin roaming for mates.
-Females give birth in April to litters of four to six pups.
-By June, the young are above ground and foraging.
+Females give birth in April and May to litters of four to six pups.
+By June, most young are above ground and foraging.
 This is when garden damage accelerates.

 By October, groundhogs begin eating heavily to build fat reserves for hibernation.
 They retreat underground in late October or November.
-The best time to trap and exclude is early spring before pups are born, or late summer after the young have dispersed.
+The best time to trap and exclude is either early spring before pups are born, or in the summer after the young have dispersed.

 Long-Term Prevention